vearnfi/events-fetcher/README.md

 # @vearnfi/events-fetcher

-This service listens to events associated with the vearn.finance protocol and forwards them to the backend.
+This service listens to events associated with the vearn.finance protocol and forwards them to the [main backend](https://github.com/vearnfi/firebase).

 ## Acknowledgement